blog-neas/INAr/README.md

 <!-- This section is adapted from https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c -->

-First of all, thanks for considering contributing to `INAr`! 👍 `INAr` is an open source project maintained by people who care, and an help is always appreciated. 😊
+First of all, thanks for considering contributing to `INAr`, contributions are welcome!
+`INAr` is an open source project maintained by people who care, and an help is always appreciated. 😊 If you are interested in improving or extending the package, feel free to get in touch.
+You can contact directly one of the package mantainers to discuss ideas, report issues, or propose new features.

+There are several ways you can contribute to this project, you can also open an issue or submit a pull request via GitHub.

  [repo]: https://github.com/blog-neas/INAr
  [issues]: https://github.com/blog-neas/INAr/issues